 - 1. Maintain the existing systems in service at all times. - 2.
-Obtain permission from the Owner and the Architect/Engineer at least 72 hours prior to partially or completely disabling any systems. - 3.
-If required, make temporary connections to maintain service in areas adjacent to the demolition work area.

-F. EXISTING FIRE ALARM SYSTEM

-1. Maintain existing system in service at all times.
+Disable systems only to make switchovers and connections. - 3.
+Obtain permission from the Owner and the Architect/Engineer at least [72] hours prior to partially or completely disabling any systems. - 4.
+If required, make temporary connections to maintain service in areas adjacent to the demolition work area. - F. EXISTING FIRE ALARM SYSTEM - 1.
+Maintain existing system in service at all times. - 2.
+Disable system only to make switchovers and connections - 3.
+Obtain permission from the Owner and the Architect/Engineer at least [72] hours prior to partially or completely disabling the fire alarm system.

-- 2. Disable system only to make switchovers and connections - 3.
-Obtain permission from the Owner and the Architect/Engineer at least 72 hours prior to partially or completely disabling the fire alarm system. - 4.
-Minimize the duration of any outages and maintain a fire watch throughout the outage duration. - 5.
+- 4. Minimize the duration of any outages and maintain a fire watch throughout the outage duration. - 5.
 If required, make temporary connections to maintain service in areas adjacent to the demolition work area.